moadams847/Firebase-Recipe-Project/README.md

-# Recipe App with Firebase and Webpack
+# Recipe App with Firebase

 A simple recipe app for keeping track of your mother's favourite dishes.
 You can also include a list of the food's ingredients, a link to a blog or vlog that shows how it's created, and other information.